BoomerangDecompiler/boomerang/Readme.md

 ### Building on macOS

 Building on macOS is currently not supported.
 However, patches or pull requests on this matter are welcome.
+See also issue #39.

 ## Testing